By: Janice Farris Braddock

 Step 1: Determine if Your Device Requires a 510(k)

-Step 2: Identify a Predicate Device
+Step 2: How to Identify a Predicate Device

-Substantial equivalence is the foundation of a 510(k) submission.
-You must choose a predicate device that is legally marketed and has similar intended use, indications for use, and technological characteristics to your medical device.
+Establishing substantial equivalence FDA compliance is the foundation of a 510(k) submission.
+Your predicate device selection must target a tool that is legally marketed and has similar intended use, indications for use, and technological characteristics to your medical device.
 The intended use should be identical or nearly identical, and the technological characteristics—such as design, materials, and performance specifications—should be comparable.
 If there are differences, you must provide scientific justification and performance data to demonstrate that they do not affect the device’s safety or effectiveness.
-Conduct a thorough comparison, including side-by-side analyses of key features, to ensure the best possible match.
-This side-by-side analysis will feed into the mandatory 510(k) summary table that provides an understanding of the basis for determining substantial equivalence.
-It is important to remember that the summary table will be published on the FDA’s website following their substantial equivalent decision.

 Step 3: Gather Essential Documentation